 Patricia Gaines, ND

-Dr. Patricia Gaines received her Naturopathic Medicine degree from Bastyr University.
-She continued her training at Southwest College of Naturopathic Medicine completing a two year family practice residency with an emphasis on botanical medicine, homeopathy and women’s health.
-Dr. Gaines is currently the Chair of Botanical Medicine at SCNM as well as assistant professor and clinical supervisor at Southwest Naturopathic Medical Center.
+Dr. Patricia Gaines received her naturopathic medicine degree from Bastyr University.
+She continued her training at Southwest College of Naturopathic Medicine completing a two-year family practice residency with an emphasis on botanical medicine, homeopathy and women’s health.
+Dr. Gaines is currently the chair of the Botanical Medicine Department at SCNM as well as assistant professor and clinical supervisor at Southwest Naturopathic Medical Center.

-Dr. Groves completed her Doctor of Naturopathic Medicine degree in 2005 at Southwest College of Naturopathic Medicine, where she also went on to complete a residency in family practice in 2006.
+Dr. Groves completed her doctorate degree of naturopathic medicine degree in 2005 at Southwest College of Naturopathic Medicine, where she also went on to complete a residency in family practice in 2006.
 She has also practiced as a licensed massage therapist and Reiki master/teacher, and has practiced and taught in a variety of healthcare and healing arts settings over the past 14 years.

 Dr. Groves also treats a wide variety of medical concerns, including but not limited to women’s health issues, hormone imbalance, thyroid and other endocrine problems, difficulty losing weight, fatigue, digestive problems, and sleep problems.

 Dr. Groves is also an assistant professor at SCNM.
 She teaches a variety of didactic courses, is involved in the ongoing development and coordination of the clinical milestone exams, and supervises student rotations at the clinic and at Riversource, an extended site inpatient substance abuse treatment facility.
 She is currently pursuing a master’s degree in counseling at Arizona State University, and her long-term goals include continuing to build and develop the mind-body resources available at SCNM for patients, students, and the local community.